Joe-Khawand/Juggling-RL/README.md

 Simply run all the cells to see results.

 ## Paper
-For more information about the implementation please refer to our paper.
+For more information about the implementation please refer to our paper in the __docs__ folder.